How to Install Python 3.14 on Ubuntu (26.04, 24.04, 22.04)

 sudo apt install python3.14-gdbm

 Tkinter GUI support for graphical applications.
-If you also want the IDLE development environment, see the IDLE Python guide for Ubuntu:
+If you also want the IDLE development environment, see how to install IDLE Python on Ubuntu:

 sudo apt install python3.14-tk